TonyPhipps/SIEM/Incident-Response-Plan.md

 ## Disablement and/or Shutdown of Services/Processes

-Some malware incidents necessitate more drastic and potentially disruptive measures for containment.
+Some incidents necessitate more drastic and potentially disruptive measures for containment.
 These incidents make extensive use of a particular service.
 Containing such an incident quickly and effectively might be accomplished through a loss of services, such as shutting down a service used by malware, blocking a certain service at the network perimeter, or disabling portions of a service (e.g., large mailing lists).
 Also, a service might provide a channel for infection or for transferring data from infected hosts.
 This action is typically performed at the application level (e.g. disabling a service on servers) or at the network level (e.g. configuring firewalls to block IP addresses or ports associated with a service).
 System administrators must be consulted to gain understanding of dependencies between major services when making containment decisions.

 ## Disabling Connectivity